delilahdelgado/delilahdelgado.github.io/aboutme.md

 ### My story

-Welcome to my first venture into computer science.
+Welcome to my first venture into computer science :) I am a sophomore from San Diego, California majoring in WGSS and Art History.
+I'm also a dancer, choreographer, and actor.
+Currently working on knitting the same scarf I started 7 months ago.
+It just keeps growing.